AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 - Modify the format of `DATE` to be `d-M-yyyy` and `DATETIME` to be `d-M-yyyy`T`H:mm` instead.
 - This allows FINDvisor to accept both single and double-digits day, month and hour values as valid `DATE` and `DATETIME` values and would not require users to pad these single digit values with a leading zero.

-### 5. Specify error message for invalid reschedule command
+### 5. Specify error message for schedule and reschedule command

 **Current Implementation**:

-- Currently, if an error occurs, a vague error message containing constrains about the `START_DATE` and `END_DATE` will be shown.
-User does not know exactly which constrains are their command failing.
+Currently, when the user calls the schedule or reschedule command, they will be advised appropriately when they provide:
+- an invalid command format
+- an invalid index
+- a date that occurs before the current date time
+- a start date time that occurs after the end date time

+However, if the user keys in an invalid date time for only one of the date time fields, they are not informed of which date time field contains the invalid input.
+Instead, an invalid command error is thrown.

 **Proposed Implementation**:

 - Show the exact error message that the command is failing.
-- The errors contain `Invalid START_DATE`, `Invalid END_DATE`, `Meeting should consist of 2 DATETIMEs, START_DATE and END_DATE` and `The START_DATE must be before the END_DATE`.
+- The errors contain `Invalid index`, `Invalid START_DATE`, `Invalid END_DATE`, `Meeting should consist of 2 DATETIMEs, START_DATE and END_DATE`, `Date before current date` and `The START_DATE must be before the END_DATE`.
 - For example, `The START_DATE must be before the END_DATE` will be shown if the `END_DATE` is earlier than the `START_DATE`.

 ### 6. Show warning to user when scheduling an overlapping meeting